-If necessary for field flooding, the Project proponent will obtain land grading permits from the County(ies).
-Recharge Projects may also require an environmental review process under CEQA.
+If necessary for field flooding, the, Project proponentproponents will obtain land gradingany applicable permits from the County(ies).
+Tuolumne and Stanislaus Counties.
+Recharge Projects and construction or expansion of conveyance facilities may also require an environmental review process under CEQA.

 Surface water deliveries during the non-irrigation season are expected to provide direct groundwater recharge to the Subbasin.
 For fields that are irrigated using groundwater, surface water deliveries during the irrigation season are expected to offset groundwater demand and provide groundwater recharge benefits.
-In both cases, the sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in storage, interconnected surface water, and land subsidence (depending on where recharge occurs).
+In both cases, the sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in storage, land subsidence, and interconnected surface water, and land subsidence (depending on where recharge occurs).
 All benefits to sustainability indicators in the Modesto Subbasin will be evaluated through groundwater monitoring at nearby monitoring sites, identified in the GSP.